Flu & Cold Care Online — Assessed by Ogaei Physicians, Covered by OHIP

 • Throat and comfort care: Soothe throat irritation with throat lozenges, use saline nasal sprays for gentle congestion relief, and run a humidifier to add moisture to the air—these simple measures provide significant comfort during recovery

-An online flu visit costs between $0–$99.
+An online flu Session costs between $0–$40.

-Why Patients Choose Ogaei Virtual Flu Care
+Why Patients Across Ontario Choose Ogaei for Flu Care

-How a telehealth visit for the flu works
+How a Telehealth Visit for the Flu Works

 1

-Set up your account.
+Create your account.

 2